zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 My pleasure John.
-Before we begin let me say that I've read through your book and I found it very enjoyable, and full of valuable insights.
+Before we begin let me say that I've carefully read through your book and I found it very enjoyable, and full of valuable insights.
 There are some things I disagree with you on, such as TDD, and Abstraction-First incrementalism, but overall I enjoyed it a lot.

 **JOHN:**